nevillechrisraja/product-discontinuation/README.md

 ### Progress

 Code work is carried out on separate feature branches, then merged to Dev.
+Entire code is now available in Dev branch.